Las Vegas White Collar Crime Attorney

 Mortgage fraud is one of the more common and serious charges.
-Mortgage lending fraud means being engaged in a mortgage transaction and made a false statement or misrepresentation of material fact, knew about such a statement or misrepresentation, received money from such a transaction, conspired on such a false statement, or filed a document with the county recorder a document containing a false statement or misrepresentation.
+Mortgage lending fraud means being engaged in a mortgage transaction and made a false statement or misrepresentation of material fact, knowing about such a statement or misrepresentation, receiving money from such a transaction, conspiring on such a false statement, or filing a document with the county recorder a document containing a false statement or misrepresentation.

 Credit card and debit card fraud is a charge that is becoming more prevalent as more transactions involve cards.
 Nevada Revised Statutes §§ 205.610-205.810 include charges against making false statements to obtain a card, forging credit or debit cards, and using a card that has been stolen or if the card’s use is unauthorized.

 There are several defenses available against white-collar crimes in Nevada, that can include the following:

 - Lack of Intent: An individual accused of a white-collar crime could argue that they did not have the intention to commit the offense.

 - Entrapment: Entrapment transpires when a law enforcement officer influences an individual to commit a crime that they would not have otherwise committed on their own.

 - Insufficient Evidence: The prosecution must prove its case beyond a reasonable doubt.
 A person may be able to have their charges dismissed if there is insufficient evidence to support the charges.

 - Mistaken Identity: A defendant charged with white-collar crime could argue that they were mistaken for someone else.

 - Duress: This defense may be used if a person is forced by a threat of harm or death to commit the crime.